TeamWizardry/LibrarianLib-Docs/src/etcetera/event_bus.md

 ## Hooks

 Hooks into events can be made one of two ways.
-Either by manually calling the `hook` method on the bus or by annotating a method with `@Hook` and calling the `register` method on the bus.
+Either by manually calling the `hook` method on the bus or by annotating a method with `@Hook` and passing an instance to the `register` method on the bus.
+Note that there's no way to use `@Hook` on static methods.

 These two blocks are functionally equivalent: